dinphil/code-weekend/Markdown/ws2views.md

 ###index.hjs

 As we can see, most of the code follows from the very basic HTML structure you saw earlier on in the first workshop.
-This file builds the first landing page for the application and a basica web form for creating a new ntoe.
+This file builds the first landing page for the application and a basic web form for creating a new ntoe.

 ```html
 <html>